Minister for the Union

-The Minister for the Union is a position in the United Kingdom which is held concurrently with the post of Prime Minister.
+The minister for the union is a position in the United Kingdom which is held concurrently with the post of Prime Minister.

 History

 The position was created by Boris Johnson during his first ministry, to be held concurrently with the duties of prime minister.
 (Note: Minister for the Union is distinct from the office of PM; it is listed separately from Prime Minister and its ex officio titles of First Lord of the Treasury and Minister for the Civil Service.)
 Johnson proposed the position during the 2019 Conservative Party leadership campaign.
-He was the first prime minister to adopt the title, and the post was retained by Johnson in his second ministry, and subsequent prime ministers.
+He was the first prime minister to adopt the title, and the post was retained by Johnson in his second ministry, and by subsequent prime ministers.

 On 4 September 2019, the Government announced £10 million in funding to support the Prime Minister's work as Minister for the Union.

 Responsibilities

 Since September 2020, the stated responsibilities of the position have been: "As Minister for the Union, the Prime Minister works to ensure that all of government is acting on behalf of the entire United Kingdom: England, Northern Ireland, Scotland, and Wales."
 Before that point, the government website did not show any responsibilities associated with the position.